Skip to content

 Each state administers the program under its own rules and guidelines within federal regulations.
 To qualify for the program, household incomes must not exceed 150% of the poverty threshold or 60% of the state median income.
 The block grants are generally allocated on a first-come, first-served basis at the state level.
 Not everyone who qualifies receives benefits.
 The program spent $7.2 billion in fiscal year 2022 and $5.9 billion in 2023 [ii].

-About 5.2 million households received aid for heating costs in the fiscal year 2020.
-This compares with about 7.3 million families in poverty in 2020 [iii].
+About 5.1 million households will receive aid for heating costs in the fiscal year 2023.
+This compares with about 7.4 million families in poverty in 2022 [iii].

 Improper Payments and Fraud